-Section 409A of the Code imposes penalties on participants in deferred compensation arrangements that do not comply with the strict requirements of the rules.
-Given the far-reaching impact of Section 409A, companies have rightly devoted, and continue to devote, a great deal of time and resources to implementing and operating programs to comply with Section 409A.
+Section 409A of the Code ("Section 409A") imposes penalties on participants in deferred compensation arrangements that do not comply with the strict requirements of the rules published under Section 409A.
+"Deferred compensation" for these purposes can, perhaps unexpectedly, include severance payments and reimbursement rights.
+Given the farreaching impact of Section 409A, companies have rightly devoted, and continue to devote, a great deal of time and resources to implementing and operating programs to comply with Section 409A.
 While a compensation committee should satisfy itself that the company is aware of and is complying with the legislation, the committee need not spend inordinate amounts of time trying to understand the intricacies of the technical rules that have no impact on the arrangements' commercial terms.